 Teams will be introduced in competitive order (vault, bars, beam, floor exercise).
-An intro video will be played for the first team and they will be introduced shortest to tallest (followed by the name of the head coach), followed by the all-around competitor, and then any event specialists assigned to rotate with the team.
-Once all individuals have been introduced, the team may proceed to the corral for its first event and may move around to stay warm while other teams are introduced.
+An intro video will be played for the first team, line leaders will lead the team as they march onto the floor mat & will be introduced shortest to tallest (followed by the name of the head coach), followed by the all-around competitor, and then any event specialists assigned to rotate with the team.
+After introduced, that team will be led to their first event corral where they can move around to stay warm.
+However, athletes must remain in their warm-ups and inverted skills are not permitted.
+The same format will be followed for each team until all teams are introduced.
+Teams will then stand in a straight line near their first event while the National Anthem is played.
+Teams will then have time to prepare for touch warm-ups.